The Australian Greens believe that:

-- A reduction in harmful substance abuse, including smoking rates that are close to zero and alcohol consumption patterns that are within the limits recommended by public health experts.
+- A reduction in alcohol consumption patterns to within the limits recommended by public health experts.

 - Improved effectiveness of all management, treatment and other regulatory and judicial responses to drug use in the community, to maximise harm reduction, supply reduction and demand reduction, and to improve health and social outcomes.

-- Universal access to drug and alcohol treatment programs for those in need.
+- Universal access to drug and alcohol treatment programs.

 - An increase in public dissemination of scientifically rigorous information on the risks and safe use of licit and illicit drugs.

 - Increased availability of harm reduction programs including drug-substitution therapy, medically supervised injecting rooms, and widely accessible supply of clean needles, including in prisons.

-- Public funding of drug substitution treatment and its distribution.
+- The public funding of drug substitution treatment and its distribution.

 - The removal of legal barriers to both research and the evidence-based management of substance-abuse and other medical conditions, where considered necessary by the public health community.

 - To address the problem of inhalant misuse by supporting the rollout of measures, such as non-sniffable fuel throughout regions of Australia where petrol sniffing is a problem, as well as associated diversionary and rehabilitation programs.

-- To support research trials and evaluation of policy and treatment programs.
+- To support research trials and rigorous evaluation of drug treatment programs.